Understanding Foreclosure and what it means to you

 We never thought it would happen.
-Never dreamed that someday we would have the forms in front of us stating that we were not only in the foreclosure process but also are about ready to lose our home.
+I never dreamed that someday we would have the forms in front of us stating that we were not only in the foreclosure process but also are about ready to lose our home.
 For most people foreclosure is a scary word that we all wish and try to avoid.
 The truth is, most Americans don’t fully understand how the foreclosure process works and what exactly the process entails.
-Understanding the steps of a foreclosure is key in owning a home so that in the event you are faced with a hardship; you are educated and aware of what will happen next.
+Understanding the steps of foreclosure is key in owning a home so that in the event you are faced with hardship; you are educated and aware of what will happen next.

 Luckily forecloses have dropped 26 percent since the market crash surrounding 2012, however, that doesn’t mean they don’t still exist.
 In 2013 there were nearly 1.4 million Americans alone who had to foreclose their homes or were served with the beginning default notices.

 When a foreclosure starts, it is due to the homeowners being unable to pay their agreed mortgage statement including both principal and interest balances.
 When these payments are missed the bank will begin their attempts to repossess the home.
 Your home won’t be taken immediately, the first thing that will happen is you will be served with a Notice of Default (NOD) and that is your turning point.
 Once you have received these papers you have two different options: first, you can pay the amount you owe on the loan to bring your loan back to good standing or, second, you can face the foreclosure.